Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Supplemental material

 where

 with (see \cite{Spradlin:2008uu})

 and $\mathcal{C}^{(3)}$ is a finite constant.
-The divergent part given by \eqref{eq:bds} depends only on lower loop results \cite{Brandhuber:2012vm} and can be calculated plainly.
+The divergent part given by \eqref{eq:bds} depends only on lower-loop results \cite{Brandhuber:2012vm} and is ready to be calculated.
 We find that the divergent parts of our results match with the BDS predictions perfectly.

-For $\mathcal{O}_2$, we can also compare the finite order result with \cite{Dixon:2020bbt}, where $\mathcal{R}_3^{(3)}$ is calculated via OPE bootstrap method.
+For $\mathcal{O}_2$, we can also compare the finite order result with \cite{Dixon:2020bbt}, where $\mathcal{R}_3^{(3)}$ is calculated via the OPE bootstrap method.
 In order to do so, one needs to determine the constant $\mathcal{C}_3^{(3)}$ in \eqref{eq:bds}, which is defined such that it is independent of the number of external legs and the corresponding remainder satisfies $\mathcal{R}_n^{(3)} \rightarrow \mathcal{R}_{n-1}^{(3)}$ in the collinear limit.
 It can be fixed by using the three-loop Sudakov form factor result (where $n=2$) \cite{Gehrmann:2011xn}.
 Imposing that the Sudakov remainder is zero in \eqref{eq:bds}, one has

 Thus all the elements in $\eqref{eq:bds}$ are clarified and one can consider the $\epsilon^{0}$ order.
-For example, at kinematic point $s_{12}=s_{23}=s_{13}$, using the remainder result in \cite{Dixon:2020bbt}, one expects that (the error is due to \eqref{eq:c1c2num} as well as small numerical errors of high-$\epsilon$ order of lower-loop input in BDS ansatz)
+For example, at kinematic point $s_{12}=s_{23}=s_{13}$, using the remainder result from bootstrap in \cite{Dixon:2020bbt}, one expects that (the error is due to \eqref{eq:c1c2num} as well as small numerical errors of high-$\epsilon$ order of lower-loop input in BDS ansatz)

 which is consistent with our numerical computation